felixlinker/tamarin-workshop/ex3/OAuth.md

 ## Introduction

-OAuth introduces an authorization layer with which clients can request access to resources controlled by a resource owner and hosted by a resource server.
+OAuth introduces an authorization layer with which clients can request access to resources controlled by an end-user and hosted by a resource server.
 Using OAuth, clients obtain an access token -- a string denoting a specific scope, lifetime, and other access attributes.
-Access tokens are issued to third-party clients by an authorization server with the approval of the resource owner.
+Access tokens are issued to third-party clients by an authorization server with the approval of the end-user.
 The client uses the access token to access the protected resources hosted by the resource server.

-For example, an end-user (resource owner) can grant a printing service (client) access to her protected photos stored at a photo-sharing service (resource server), without sharing her username and password with the printing service.
+For example, an end-user can grant a printing service (client) access to her protected photos stored at a photo-sharing service (resource server), without sharing her username and password with the printing service.
 Instead, she authenticates directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation-specific credentials (access token).

 This specification is designed for use with HTTP.